-Members originally had a voice in finances by providing common consent.
+Members originally had a voice in finances by providing common consent in executive actions.
 The Church provided some financial transparency until late 1950s, before First Counselor Henry D. Moyle drove the Church $8 million into debt.
 The Church then decided it best to cease financial reporting.
 Moyle founded the Property Reserve, a for-profit real estate investment division, using member donated funds.
 The entity today builds shopping malls and office towers.

-Increased scrutiny is being placed on the Church’s massive stock market and real estate holdings.
+Today, increased scrutiny is being placed on the Church’s massive stock market and real estate holdings.
 While hampered by its refusal to elaborate on its use of member funds, and use of numerous shell corporations, new details about the Church’s business dealings are emerging.
-According to documents obtained by MormonLeaks in 2018, it appears that the Church holds at least $32,000,000,000 (32 billion) in various stock investment accounts, not including non-equity assets such as bonds, real estate and active businesses.
-Total corporate holdings could well exceed $100 billion – including 2% of Florida.
+According to documents obtained by MormonLeaks in 2018, it appears that the Church holds at least $32,000,000,000 (32 billion) in various distributed stock investment accounts, not including assets such as bonds, real estate and active businesses.
+Total corporate holdings could well exceed $100 billion – including 2% of Florida’s landmass.